tango-controls/tango-kernel-followup/2019-05-09/Minutes.md

 **Action - All**: Users are encouraged to test the [sys-tango-benchmark](https://github.com/tango-controls/sys-tango-benchmark) tools before the next Tango meeting at Hamburg (beginning of June) and to provide feedback.

-**Action - S2Innovation**: Work on [TangoDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30)
+**Action - S2Innovation**: Work on [TangoSourceDistribution#30](https://github.com/tango-controls/TangoSourceDistribution/issues/30)

-**Action - All**: Users are encourgaed to test [prepare-9.3.3](https://github.com/tango-controls/TangoSourceDistribution/tree/prepare-9.3.3) TangoSourceDistribution branch and to provide feedback.
+**Action - All**: Users are encouraged to test [prepare-9.3.3](https://github.com/tango-controls/TangoSourceDistribution/tree/prepare-9.3.3) TangoSourceDistribution branch and to provide feedback.

 **Action - ESRF**: Create an Indico page with a draft agenda for ICALEPCS TANGO workshop.